mikaelho/pythonista-composite/README.md

 ## Chainable

+Chainable makes Composite easier to use by supporting subclassing and composing new components through multiple inheritance.
 Chainable is intended to be subclassed in two main ways:

 * _Flavors_ have a `setup` method that sets some attributes for the view.
 * _Stackers_ have `spec` method that adds one or more view to a specific position in the composite stack.

-Example flavor-type classes included are:
+Sample flavor-type classes included are:

 * `Solid` - white background
 * `Semitransparent` - you guessed it